 The lakes the mountain to the trees in the various shades of green beautiful.
 But at a 30 minute bus journey, a 30 minute walk and the same on the way back, I’m not sure if this is the best use of your time as a one off.
 Combine it with a day trip to Gjirokaster or include a longer hike.

 Overall is it worth the effort….
-Probably.
+Yes!

 Once you’ve enjoyed your views of the Blue Eye, to get back to the main road, you’ll have to walk the same path.
 You can try hitchhiking or try and hail down any of the buses go past.
 As I went early in the morning there was no one else at the Blue Eye, but I did struggle to get a bus back to Saranda.
-I waited nearly and hour for a bus and ended up sitting on a stool in the aisle!
+I waited nearly an hour for a bus and ended up sitting on a stool in the aisle!

 After 3 pm you may struggle to get some of these buses as the frequency really reduces.
 As there was no set timetable, it’s difficult to know how long you’ll be waiting but be prepared to wait for up to an hour or two!